LexxieR/LexxieR/README.md

-### Hello I have stored some programing projects I have made here.

 # Hi, I'm Lexxie 👋

 I'm passionate about continuous learning and love contributing to a variety of different projects.
 My goal is to constantly improve my skills, and I enjoy collaborating with others on exciting challenges.